RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

-## Debugging (Preview)
+## Debugging

-With the debugging function, user can easily debug BASIC programs, observe, track the results and changes to variables for each step when running a BASIC program.
+With the debugging function, users can easily debug BASIC programs, as well as observe and track the results and changes to variables for each step when running a BASIC program.

-The 1.7.0 version of the debugging function is a preview version.
-There are limitations to the debugging features and not all debugging functions are stable.
 The following U2 server versions and platforms are supported:

 ### UniVerse

-Versions: 12.1.1 and before
+Versions: 11.3.2 or higher

 Platforms: Windows, Linux, AIX